Listed buildings are nationally recognised as being architecturally or historically important; they fall into three categories:

 - Section 12 of the National Planning Policy Framework

-Find out which buildings are listed via the National Heritage List.
+Find out which buildings are listed in York via the National Heritage List.

 Buildings of local importance (local list)